 I cannot stress this point strongly enough!
 There have been a number of times I've been trying to haggle with a seller, only to be told something like "Oh, come on!
 It went for (insert dollar figure) new!"
-This statement usually comes from the same kinds of people who will tell you "But I could get as much for it on Ebay!"
+This statement usually comes from the same kinds of people who will tell you "But I could get that much for it on Ebay!"

 If you've got a lot of small items, like connectors, transistors, resistors, diodes, or other similar parts, AND said parts don't happen to be packaged or sorted neatly, you may do better to toss everything in a bag or box and assign a single price to the entire package.